Vintage Roadside

 Vintage Roadtrip: A blog maintained by Vintage Roadside covering our roadtrips.
 Includes narrative & photos along the way.

-Vintage Roadside Photos: A collection of photographs taken by us during our travels.
+Vintage Roadside on Flickr: A collection of photographs taken by us during our travels.
 Roadside attractions, vintage neon signs, giant dinosaurs & more!

 San Diego Historical Society: searchable online archive of the Journal of San Diego History, 1955 to the present.